Peter John Olivi

 The substantial union between the intellectual and sensory parts is due to their being the forms of the same spiritual matter of the soul.
 In this way, all the metaphysical components constitute a single substance.
 A human being is an essentially unified entity even though the intellectual part of the soul is not the actuality of the body or any of its parts.

-One of the most interesting and original aspects of Olivi's philosophy is his critique of the standard Aristotelian model of cognition.
-The starting point of this critique is his insistence that sensation and intellection are active, not passive.
+One of the most interesting and original aspects of Olivi’s philosophy is his critique of the standard Aristotelian model of cognition.
+The starting point of this critique is the Augustinian conception of the ontological superiority of the soul with respect to the body, which leads Olivi to insist that perception and intellectual understanding cannot be passive reception of external stimuli but must be understood as active processes.
 On the conventional medieval view, a cognitive power simply receives impressions from the world, in the form of sensible or intelligible species.
-Olivi argues that such an account leaves out a crucial element, the focusing of the cognitive power's attention on the object to be cognized.
+Olivi argues that such an account leaves out a crucial element, the focusing of the cognitive power’s attention on the object to be cognized.

 However much the cognitive power is informed through a disposition and a species differing from the cognitive action, it cannot advance to a cognitive action unless before this it actually tends toward the object, so that the attention of its intention should be actually turned and directed to the object.
 (Q72, p.
 9)